Aurora HDR Review 2026: Discontinued, and What Replaced It

 Aurora HDR also has excellent tonal mapping technology built-in.
 Just upload one single RAW file, and Aurora will create detailed tonal maps of your photo.
 This powerful technology will transform an average image into a stunning HDR photo!

 Ever disappointed with the level of detail in an image?
-Check out our Topaz Gigapixel AI review to see how you can add retail, megapixels and make your photos bigger!
+Check out our Topaz Gigapixel AI review to see how you can add detail, megapixels and make your photos bigger!

 Automated Batch Processing Feature